René Girard: Career

 In 1966, as the Chair of the Romance Languages Department at Johns Hopkins, Girard helped Richard A. Macksey, the Director of the newly founded Humanities Center, to organize a colloquium on French thought.
-The event was titled "The Languages of Criticism and the Sciences of Man" and was held from 18–21 October 1966.
+The event was titled "The Languages of Criticism and the Sciences of Man" and was held from 18 to 21 October 1966.
 Featuring prominent French academics such as Jacques Lacan, Roland Barthes, and Jacques Derrida, it is often credited with having launched the post-structuralist movement.